-During January Lyn Paul continues to cut a dash as Aladdin and is praised for bringing a "warmth and understanding" to the role in a review in The Stage and Television Today.
+During January Lyn Paul continues to cut a dash as Aladdin and is praised for bringing a "warmth and understanding" to the role in a review in The Stage & Television Today.

-On 28th November Lyn appears on the radio programme Bob Holness Requests The Pleasure (BBC Radio 2, 6.00pm - 7.00pm).
+On Saturday, 28th November Lyn appears on the radio programme Bob Holness Requests The Pleasure (BBC Radio 2, 6.00pm - 7.00pm).
+Part chat-show, part variety show, the weekly programme featured comics, singers and musicians, plus people of interest, performing or talking live in front of an invited audience.

 The Crying Game was originally a Top 5 hit for Dave Berry in 1964.
 Boy George's version peaks at number 22 and spends just four weeks in the UK singles chart.
 Taken from the film of the same name and produced by the Pet Shop Boys, the single does better in the States, where it makes it to number 15 and enjoys a chart run of 17 weeks.